Netflix goes down. Twitter blows up.

 Saturday bingewatchers were put on hold when Netflix experienced a massive outage.

-Beginning just before 3 pm ET, users took to Twitter to air their complaints.
-Downdetector -- which monitors outage complaints online -- reported more than 7,000 posts from users all over the world at the peak of the outage Saturday afternoon.
+Issues began just before 3 pm ET and lasted about three hours.
+And during the outage, users took to Twitter (TWTR, Tech30) to air their complaints.
+Downdetector -- which monitors outage complaints online -- reported more than 13,000 posts from users all over the world Saturday afternoon.

 It was problematic timing for the streaming service, which posted a slate of new movies and TV shows on Saturday -- including a few crowd favorites like "A Cinderella Story," "Ferris Bueller's Day Off," "Titanic," and "How to Lose a Guy in 10 Days."